apache/spark/docs/streaming-programming-guide.md

 	<span class="badge" style="background-color: grey">Python API</span> `fileStream` is not available in the Python API, only	`textFileStream` is	available.

-- **Streams based on Custom Actors:** DStreams can be created with data streams received through Akka actors by using `AkkaUtils.createStream(actorProps, actor-name)`.
+- **Streams based on Custom Actors:** DStreams can be created with data streams received through Akka actors by using `AkkaUtils.createStream(ssc, actorProps, actor-name)`.
 See the [Custom Receiver Guide](streaming-custom-receivers.html) for more details.

   <span class="badge" style="background-color: grey">Python API</span> Since actors are available only in the Java and Scala